► Lexus to reveal concepts in Tokyo

-Lexus has revealed new pictures of its electric supercar, first shown late in 2021.
-One of sixteen BEV revealed on the day, we now get to see the new car in some dynamic – but also rendered shots.
-Either way, it’s low and looks to be a throughbred supercar; Lexus says it’ll be reviving the spirit of the iconic V10-powered LFA.
+Lexus has been working on an electric supercar, first shown late in 2021, and one of sixteen BEVs revealed on the day.
+It’s low and looks to be a thoroughbred supercar; Lexus says it’ll be reviving the spirit of the iconic V10-powered LFA.

 The brand is aiming for a range of 430 miles, as well as a two-second 0-62mph launch.
 However, those impressive numbers should be generated by new solid-state battery technology, which means we’re not expecting to see the car in production for a while yet…